 "There is a meeting on the electoral fortunes of the opposition parties but the details I cannot confirm ...
 The meeting was still on (late on Tuesday)," Buhari's spokesman Yinka Odumakin told Reuters.

 A spokesman for the ACN could not immediately be reached.

-The ruling People's Democratic Party (PDP) has won every presidential race since the end of military rule in 1999 and Jonathan is considered the favourite, but the opposition parties are hoping their regional strengths could force a run-off.
+The ruling People's Democratic Party (PDP) has won every presidential race since the end of military rule in 1999 and Jonathan is considered the favorite, but the opposition parties are hoping their regional strengths could force a run-off.

 Buhari has strong support in parts of the mostly Muslim north while the ACN has its stronghold in the southwest.